 Konstantinos Michmizos is an Assistant Professor in Computer Science at Rutgers University, an Executive Council Faculty at Rutgers Center for Cognitive Science and affiliated member of the Brain Health Institute and the Center for Computational Biomedicine Imaging and Modeling.
-Since 2013, he has been a Research Affiliate at the McGovern Institute for Brain Research, MIT.
+From 2013-2017, he was a Research Affiliate at the McGovern Institute for Brain Research, MIT.

 Konstantinos has over 70 publications in international journals, book chapters, and conference proceedings, with prominent articles in Brain, IEEE Transactions on Neural Systems and Rehabilitation Engineering, and IEEE Transactions on Biomedical Engineering.